-Now, the professional trade association like ASMP, APA and so on could help.
-But there two issues: they are too busy fighting internal political battles or finding sponsorships, and most important, what would be the purpose of a professional trade association if they started helping amateurs?
+Now, the professional trade association like ASMP, APA could help.
+But there two issues: they are too busy fighting internal political battles or finding sponsorships, and most importantly, what would be the purpose of a professional trade association if they started helping amateurs?

-The PLUS coalition could be a great candidate, but it is currently so complicated that ones needs a PhD ( doctorat) in advanced licensing to figure out how it works and what it does.
-Furthermore, with a board and committees almost exclusively made up of commercial stock veterans, it seems to lack a thorough knowledge of the editorial licensing world.
+The PLUS coalition could be a great candidate, but it is currently so complicated that one needs a Ph.D. ( doctorate) in advanced licensing to figure out how it works and what it does.
+Furthermore, with a board and committees almost exclusively made up of commercial stock veterans, it seems to lack thorough knowledge of the editorial licensing world.

-So where does that leaves us?
-Well, once again, we see the microstock and midstock taking charge of these amateurs looking to reap some benefit of their hard work.
+So where does that leave us?
+Well, once again, we see the microstock and mid stock taking charge of these amateurs looking to reap some benefit of their hard work.
 Not only in offering a simple platform to license their images but also in educating them.
-The only issue here, is that their are all solely RF, making it seem like the only license available is royalty free.
+The only issue here is that there are all solely RF, making it seem like the only license available is royalty-free.

-The solution: create a standardize, automated, very easy to use ( a la CC) rights managed tools that could would make it appealing to use.
-Embed DRM into images or at the very least, generate auto reminders that licenses are about to expire.
+The solution: create a standardized, automated, very easy to use ( a la CC) rights-managed tools that could make it appealing to use.
+Embed DRM into images or at the very least, generate auto-reminders that licenses are about to expire.
 Go out and evangelize photography newcomers on their licensing options. and mostly, for the photo industry to stop behaving like an old gentlemen club.